cap-js/docs/java/change-tracking.md

 extend model.Books with changelog.changeTracked;
 ```

-This aspect will add the association `changes` that will let you consume the change log both programmatically
+This aspect adds the association `changes` that lets you consume the change log both programmatically
 via CQN statements and in the UI.
 This implies that every projection
-of the entity `Books` will have this association and the changes will be visible in all of them.
+of the entity `Books` has this association and the changes will be visible in all of them.

 Your extended service definition should look like this: